iotaledger/identity.rs/identity_iota_core/Product Agnostic Transaction Management Ideas.md

 * `ProductClient`<br>
-  Manages product addresses, public_keys, id_documents and other product specific data, needed to create `ResourceTxBuilder`s for specific `ProductResource`s.
+  Manages product addresses, public_keys, id_documents and other product specific data, needed to create `ResourceTxBuilders` for specific `ProductResources`.
   Examples: `IdentityClient`, `NotarizationClient`
 * `ProductResource`<br>
   References one or more existing object(s) on the IOTA ledger.